vic-fb/udou/README.md

-# U do U
+# About UdoU

-We are all unique.
-UdoU is a customizable wellness tracker.
-You can create your own custom trackables, add entries and get insights.
+UdoU is a customizable wellness tracker app.
+It allows users to keep track of what matters to them by creating their own custom trackables and adding daily entries.

+## Motivation

+## Features

+## Tools used

+## Getting started

+## Database schema

+## API routes

+## Future features